What Is A Beam?

 Read More: Standard Height Of Window From Floor Level

 15. C – Beam

-It is a beam which has channel section mean “C” section.
+It is a beam that has a channel section that means “C” section.

 16. L – Beam

-L – Beam which is provided at corner or around perimeter of slab is called L-Beam.
+L – The beam which is provided at the corner or around the perimeter of the slab is called L-Beam.

-Also, we can define as the end beams which have slabs only on one side are called L-beam.
-Generally, these beams are cast monolithically with the slab and hence act as L-beam but not a simple rectangular beam.
+Also, we can define the end beams which have slabs only on one side called L-beam.
+Generally, these beams are cast monolithically with the slab and hence act as L-beam but not simple rectangular beams.